 2: To create safe spaces for UMW students to explore their own identities along with others who may possess identities different than their own and the importance of finding common ground.

 3: To engage the UMW community in meaningful dialogue concerning cultural sensitivity, social justice issues, respect and inclusion

 4: To provide students with appropriate language when discussing and/or speaking with members of marginalized identities.

-2: Engage in personal reflections which will hopefully enhance learners’ understanding of their positionality as it relates to power and privilege
+2. To engage in personal reflections which will enhance learners’ understanding of their positionality as it relates to power and privilege

 DPE/FF Selection Criteria:

 - Must be a rising sophomore, junior or senior

 - Must have a cumulative GPA of 2.25 or higher

 - Demonstrated interest and commitment to values of diversity, inclusion and social justice

 - Must be in good academic standing with the University